sublimelsp/LSP-rust-analyzer/README.md

 # LSP-rust-analyzer

-This is a helper package that starts the [rust-anallyzer](https://github.com/rust-analyzer/rust-analyzer) language server for you
+This is a helper package that starts the [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) language server for you

 To use this package, you must have:

 - The [LSP](https://packagecontrol.io/packages/LSP) package.
 - Rust syntax.
-Sublime Text 4 comes with one by default but for 3 and below use [RustEnhanced](https://packagecontrol.io/packages/Rust%20Enhanced)
+Sublime Text 4 comes with one by default but for 3 and below use [RustEnhanced](https://packagecontrol.io/packages/Rust%20Enhanced).
+You can follow RustEnhanced's installation instructions for ST4 as well.
 - The rust analyzer binary installed (prefferably on path)

 ## Configuration